JackKeogh/AssetHandler/README.md

 # AssetHandler

+This library to assist in the loading of textures, sounds and fonts.
+It's intended purpose is to reduce memory leaks that would be caused through the loading of multiple textures, sounds and fonts.

 ## Installation
 So you want to use this library in your SDL2-2.0.7 project?
 Well both release and debug libraries are already built and up to date with the current solution.</br>